 Legal issues to consider

 Your apprentice must have an employment contract that lasts at least the length of the apprenticeship however the employment contract you use for standard employees may not suffice for an apprentice.
 An apprenticeship agreement must be signed by both the apprentice and employer at the start of any apprenticeship.
 It is specific to the apprentice and will state:

 - a statement of the skill, trade or occupation for which the apprentice is being trained

-You must ensure that your business is paying no less than the Apprenticeship Minimum Wage (£3.50 for apprentices age 16 – 18, rising to £3.90 per hour from April 2019), the same applies for apprentices 19 and over and in the first year of their apprenticeship, after that they are entitled to the National Minimum Wage).
+You must ensure that your business is paying no less than the Apprenticeship Minimum Wage (£3.90 for apprentices age 16 – 18), the same applies for apprentices 19 and over and in the first year of their apprenticeship, after that they are entitled to the National Minimum Wage.
 Another point to note is that all apprentices would normally be expected to work for a minimum of 30 hours per week.
 Many of the special protections in the regulations for young workers under 18 will apply to some apprentices.

 Planning the induction process

 It is important to acknowledge that your apprentice may not have had a lot of experience of the working environment.
 You must give your apprentice a full induction which clearly explains what you expect from them and ensure they know essential information to fulfil their role.
 Some key policy and procedures to cover include: Health and safety, Equal opportunities and anti-discrimination policies, Employment rights and responsibilities, Confidentiality and data protection policy and your company disciplinary and Complaints procedure as well as information about your company, who’s who, organisation charts etc.